 We live in an era when it’s truly hard for people to be able to say ”I love myself”.
 And just think for a second how ironic that is.
 We live in a time when people focus mostly on themselves – their own comfort and wellbeing – when the standard of living and average income increases, and when death rates fall, and yet despite all of that we are still not pleased with ourselves.
 We are still not enough.

 Some say it is because of the ubiquity of social media and constant comparison.
 Others say it’s because of unrealistically high expectations and ambitions created by our ”hustle culture”.
 But in this article, I’m not going to speculate why it is the case.
 I want to find ways to change that.

 What is important to you?

 Answering this question can be hard but it is crucial to set the right priorities.
-The question can’t be ”What makes you feel good?” because the answer can be pleasant in the short term and actually damage the relationship with yourself in the long run, like alcohol or even depending our happiness on the praise of others.
+The question can’t be ”What makes you feel good?” because the answer can be pleasant in the short term and actually damage the relationship with yourself in the long run.
+This can be the case with alcohol, binge eating or even depending our happiness on the praise of others.